FREQUENTLY ASKED QUESTIONS

 Does Manhattan Pres have a building?

 We have plans to purchase the building we currently meet in, First Christian Church's Building.
-We've put 10% down on the building and God-willing we'll complete that purchase in the Fall of 2019.
+Through a generous donor, we’ve put 10% down on the building and God-willing we'll complete that purchase in the Spring of 2019.

 What is a Presbyterian?